zvrba/SortingNetworks/README.md

 - Implement validation of "truncated" sorters.
 - Add floating-point sorters.
 This is mostly a routine rewrite.

+## Changes since v1

+- Implemented Fisher-Yates shuffle; it is now used in benchmarks for more reliable validation of sorters.

 # Project structure

 The projects are developed with Visual Studio 2019 and target netcore3.1.
 The solution consists of two projects.